thaysom22/gitpod-full-template-dec2020/README.md

 How project will satisfy these teacher goals:

 * The game has a head-to-head competitive format to engage learners.
-* Keeps track of performance of players in the game by measuring rate at which they chose the optimum expression and players are informed of their performance rating after each selection.
+* Keeps track of performance of players in the game by measuring and informing when they chose the optimum expression.
 * The visual design of the game is vibrant, fun, engaging and stimulating to learners with bold colors and simple user feedback.
 * The game randomizes the selection of expressions so it is useful as a learning exercise multiple times and improvement can be seen over attempts made.
 * There are difficulty options available to the user to provide a selection of more/less complex expressions to players of different ability levels.